-Women have many financial questions and while they nod their heads and may say they understand what you are saying they will often leave your office feeling more confused than when they walked through your door.
+Women have many financial questions for a prospective advisor, and while they nod their heads and may say they understand what you are saying, they will often leave your office feeling more confused than when they walked through your door.

-Now don’t take this personally, it’s not really you it’s more about how we have been taught to address their concerns and the solutions we provide.
+Now don’t take this personally.
+It’s not you but more about how financial advisors have been taught to address their concerns and the solutions we provide.

-Most of the questions women have for a prospective advisor all stem from three sources:
+Most of the questions women have for their prospective advisor stems from three sources:

 - Why you do what you do?